avanwouwe/citadel-browser-agent/docs/config/extension-trust.md

 You can ofcourse also reject based on the permissions requested by the extension.
 The default configuration prohibits extensions that request permissions that could be used to get access to authentication or session secrets of sites in you protected scope:
 * disallows `proxy`,`debugger`,`clipboardRead` (these are global permissions)
 * disallows `scripting`, `webRequest`, `pageCapture`, `cookies`, if the extension has requested access to all sites
-* disallows extensions that request access to all sites
+* disallows extensions that request broad access to all sites
 * disallows extensions that request access to sites in your protected scope
 * disallows the above permissions, even if they are optional and requested to the user at run-time